|

 Outside of ML, I enjoy physics, history, football, video games, and occasional games of chess.
 I also love to travel :)

-Fall 2025: I have began my Master's at the CMU Robotics Institute, where I am working with Dr. Deva Ramanan on vision-language models.
+Fall 2025: I started my Master's at the CMU Robotics Institute, advised by Prof. Deva Ramanan.

 Research